10081 Top 10 Common Issues with Volvo 240 Models

 240 models with Bosch LH electronic fuel injection have a large plastic accordion style intake hose that connects the air mass meter to the intake manifold.
 This hose rests on the inner fender, over time a hole will wear through where it touches.The problem is that you now have unfiltered and unmetered air entering the engine, which causes all sorts of erratic behavior.
 The car will be running lean and if you attempt to correct the mixture and get a decent idle unaware of the cause, you will introduce even more issues.Inspect the hose at every oil change and replace as necessary.

 The seats in the 240 are very comfortable when they are in good condition.
 240 seats offer excellent adjustable lumbar back support.
 The lumbar system is very effective, but not the best design when it comes to longevity.
 These lumbar support systems commonly fail between 50-100,000 miles.
-We developed an easy to install lumbar repair kit about 15 years ago and is still one of our top sellers!
 The bottom seat cushion support grid is also a weak spot, causing drivers to struggle when trying to see over the steering wheel when it fails.
 This part was discontinued by Volvo a few years ago and we will be introducing an improved version this fall.

 The odometer is driven off of the main speedometer drive shaft by a small plastic gear.
 The plastic gear eventually splits and loses it’s grip on the drive shaft resulting in erratic or complete loss of odometer & trip meter function.The repair can be done by the average do it yourselfer in an about 1-2 hours using our repair kit with instructional DVD.